Overview

 | Prospecting | 20,000 | 40,000 | 2:1 |

-The prospecting campaign at 2:1 is below the 2.5 break-even threshold in this example.
-That does not necessarily mean it should be paused — prospecting feeds the retargeting and branded pools — but it should be optimised, and budget should not be scaled until ROAS improves.
+The prospecting campaign at 2:1 sits below the 2.5 break-even threshold in this example.
+That doesn't automatically mean it should be paused; prospecting feeds the retargeting and branded pools further down the funnel.
+It should be optimised, though, and budget shouldn't scale until ROAS improves.

 Step 5: Calculate Blended ROAS

-Blended ROAS combines all channels into a single number and is more useful for overall budget allocation:
+Blended ROAS combines all channels into a single number and suits overall budget allocation better:

 Blended ROAS = Total Revenue ÷ Total Ad Spend (all channels)